Isa Briones: Theatre

 In 2018, Briones earned three Ovation Award nominations for Featured Actress In a Musical from the LA STAGE Alliance.
 She was nominated for her portrayal of Perón's mistress in Evita, and won for her performance in one of two discrete productions of Next to Normal.
 In his review of Next to Normal in August 2016, Cary Ginell of BroadwayWorld wrote, "Briones gives a disquietingly effective, achingly nuanced portrayal" of her character, Natalie; in October, Ginell called her song in Evita "one of the most quietly exquisite moments in the entire musical."
 Margaret Gray of the Los Angeles Times called Briones the "breakout star" of Next to Normal in May 2017: "Briones played the role before ... and she has a lock on it."
 Erin Conley of OnStage Los Angeles praised Briones's "beautiful, crystal clear voice."

 Briones joined her father when he moved back to New York in January 2018.
 She was cast in Hamilton following a seven-month audition process, becoming at age 19 the youngest person to join the first national touring company.
 Over the course of its one-year run, she played both Peggy Schuyler and Maria Reynolds, and understudied for the role of Eliza Hamilton.
 Her performances brought praise from Judith Newmark of the St. Louis Post-Dispatch: she "effectively plays Peggy Schuyler as a cupcake and Maria Reynolds as a flambé."
 Cincinnati CityBeats Rick Pender wrote, "Briones brings a sultry alto to her second role as Maria Reynolds," Hamilton's mistress.
 She toured with the company until March 2019, and was cast in Star Trek: Picard in April.

 After production wrapped in Los Angeles on the series' first season, Briones returned to the stage.
 She appeared in AJ Rafael's Crazy Talented Asians, and #Hash(tag) America by Anthony Fedorov and Raye Zaragoza.
 In May 2020, Briones and the cast of Crazy Talented Asians began producing a monthly online performance series.

 Briones returned to the stage in Los Angeles in April 2022 for a reading of Graves, a play written by Ellie Pyle and directed by Bola Ogun.
 In July, she joined the cast of Grease as staged by Musical Theatre West.
 Sean McMullen of The Press-Enterprise called her presence as Betty Rizzo "tough, seasoned, and visceral."
 Steven Stanley of Stage Scene LA wrote, "Briones gives Rizzo both power pipes and tough-girl swagger".
 In March 2024, Briones joined the cast of Hadestown on Broadway as Eurydice.
 Her father joined the cast as Hermes.

+Briones played Connie Francis in the musical Just in Time in a limited run that began on April 1, 2026.